Tatwi/QBasic/README.md

 Each sub directory has it own README file that describes the files within in greater detail.
 I figured that was handy way to organize things... :)

 **/GAMES**
-- **GAME1:** Collect all the hearts and escape the caves before the tunnels collapse and you run out of bombs.
+- **GAME1:** A simple character graphics game where you must collect all the hearts before the tunnels collapse and you run out of bombs.

+**/TOOLS**
+- **IMAGEMAKER:** An ASCII art creation for QBasic that I created for use primarly with the Screen 0 80x50 text mode.
+It's designed to make images upto 80 characters wide and 40 characters tall.

 **/BENCHES**
 - My attempt to help people run QBasic 1.1 at the same speed on different hardware, real and emulated.

 **/MISC**
 - Various BASIC programs that I created for testing/learning/fun.
-- Includes an archive of some of the stuff I did in school in the early 1990s.
+- Includes an archive of some of the stuff I did in school in 1991-1992.

 **/WIKI**
 - Information and observations related to my use of QBasic.